P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Learning Scheduling Decisions in

-\textbf{RL Problem Formulation}.
-We take inspiration from the chip placement problem~\cite{MirhoseiniGYJSW21,LaiLTWH023}, and cast the problem of spatial query scheduling over a main-memory index as a Reinforcement Learning (RL) problem, where the RL agent chooses each index slice one at a time, and sequentially schedules them on one of the worker cores.
-By default, we assume there exists an affinity between the core and the NUMA node it is located in, in terms of data placement, to maximize local accesses.
-If an index slice is scheduled in a certain core, the index nodes within the slice are placed in the DIMM chip of the core's local NUMA node.
+We take inspiration from the chip placement problem~\cite{MirhoseiniGYJSW21,LaiLTWH023}, and cast the NTP task of spatial query scheduling over a main-memory index as an RL problem. \sys{'s} RL agent chooses each index slice one at a time, and sequentially schedules them on one of the worker cores.
+To maximize data locality, we assume there exists an inherent affinity between the core where the index slice is scheduled and the NUMA node where the index slice is placed, in terms of data placement.
+When an index slice is scheduled on a certain core, the index nodes within the slice are placed on the DIMM chip attached to the core's local NUMA node.
 Refer to Figure~\ref{fig:rl_pro}.
-At Time $t_0$, none of the index slices are placed in the hardware.
-At Time $t_1$, the agent places the first index slice into one of the free cores, say C4.
-This process continues until at Time $t_T$, the agent places the last index slice into Core C3.
-The non-worker cores (marked dark grey) are unavailable for the agent to choose from.
+At Time $t_0$, no index slices are placed on the hardware.
+At Time $t_1$, the agent predicts the next core, C4, to place the first index slice.
+At Time $t_2$, the agent predicts the next core, C6, to place the second index slice.
+This process continues until at Time $t_T$, \sys{} places the last index slice in Core C2.
+The non-worker cores (marked dark gray) are unavailable for the agent to choose from.